Anglican Church in America: History

+In 2006, Bishop George Langberg, bishop of the Diocese of the Northeast, publicly opposed actions taken at the Convention of the Episcopal Church and held a requiem "in observance of the death of the Episcopal Church."

 The Traditional Anglican Communion had been seeking unity with the Roman Catholic Church while still retaining aspects of its Anglican heritage.
 In 2007, in Portsmouth, England, all TAC bishops present accepted the ministry of the Bishop of Rome and the Catechism of the Catholic Church and requested a means of establishing full communion.
 The petition was signed on the altar.
 The Vatican has a record of making some accommodations for Anglicans.
 In 1980, the Pastoral Provision was issued which allowed the creation of the Anglican Use and the establishment of Anglican Use parishes within dioceses of the United States.
 These parishes were initially composed of former members of the Episcopal Church.

 The Vatican answered the requests of various Anglican groups for full communion by issuing the apostolic constitution Anglicanorum Coetibus, thus opening the possibility of corporate reunion with Rome for some Anglicans.
 On March 3, 2010, in Orlando, Florida, the eight members of the House of Bishops of the ACA voted unanimously to accept the Pope's proposal by formally petitioning the Vatican for a personal ordinariate in the United States.
 The ACA petition to establish an ordinariate in the United States urged it be established "as soon as possible" and indicated that they were establishing an interim governing council.

 In September 2010, however, the bishop of the ACA Diocese of the West, Daren K. Williams, announced that the bishops were divided on the matter and that parishes had left the church since the earlier news broke that union with the Roman Catholic Church was anticipated by the bishops.
 He also stated that talks between the ACA and the Anglican Province of America concerning a possible intercommunion agreement between the two were planned.
 That agreement was finalized in September, 2011.
 As of 2016, a reconciliation committee with bishops and priests from the ACA and the APA, under the leadership of Bishop George Langberg, is working on ways to unite the two churches.

-On February 5, 2011, the chancellor of the Anglican Church in America issued a statement on behalf of the bishops of the ACA announcing that the church would remain a Continuing Anglican church.
+On February 5, 2011, the chancellor of the Anglican Church in America issued a statement on behalf of the bishops of the ACA announcing that the church would remain a Continuing Anglican Church.
 The statement also reported that one diocesan bishop who favored acceptance of the Pope's proposal had submitted his resignation and that approximately fifteen parishes were expected to leave the ACA with him.

-Brian R. Marsh is president of the ACA House of Bishops and George Langberg is vice-president.
+Brian R. Marsh was president of the ACA House of Bishops from 2011 to 2020.
+Since 2020, the Presiding Bishop has been Juan Garcia.

+The ACA voted to merge with the ACC on June 6th, 2025.
+This was accomplished on October 15th at a Joint Synod held in North Charleston, SC.

+Organization

+At the time it merged into the ACC, the ACA consisted of five dioceses: